What is the Best Risk/Reward Ratio in Forex?

 risk reward ratio forex

-Many experts and Forex traders believe that if you want to increase your chances of being profitable, you want to trade with the potential to make 3 times more than what you are risking.
+Many experts and Forex traders believe that if you want to increase your chances of being profitable, you want to trade with the potential to make three times more than what you risk.

 This theory suggests that trading with a 3:1 reward-to-risk ratio is the right way to go about trading Forex!